camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 ### Disaster

-In case of disaster, loosing a region, attempting to start a process instance would lead to an exception :
+In case of disaster, if a region is lost, attempting to start a process instance would lead to an exception :

 io.grpc.StatusRuntimeException: RESOURCE_EXHAUSTED: Expected to execute the command on one of the partitions, but all failed; there are no more partitions available to retry.
 Please try again.
 If the error persists contact your zeebe operator